Kruptein/ultimatebravery/README.md

 ## Give me an item!

 The general idea behind ultimate bravery is getting random items for a random champion.
-Usually the items you have to built are determined before the match begins.
+Usually the items you have to build are determined before the match begins.

 We do things differently.